 The synthesis part of a population synthesizer occurs when the model is run to match the population sample to the marginal distributions.
 This is where PopulationSim differs from traditional population synthesizers.
 It uses new and improved methods for synthesizing a population that better utilize information from the initial sample while also reducing errors.

 PopulationSim was officially introduced into the ActivitySim platform in early 2020.
-Since then, it has been successfully developed in regions such as Seattle, San Francisco, Minneapolis, Detroit, Philadelphia, and Jacksonville.
+Since then, it has been successfully deployed in regions such as Chicago, Detroit, Jacksonville, Minneapolis, Philadelphia, San Francisco, and Seattle.
 It has also been used at a statewide level in both Oregon and Florida.

 ActivitySim was first developed for and applied in the Metropolitan Transportation Commission (MTC) modeling region in the San Francisco Bay Area (Figure 2).
 The MTC modeling region is large.
 It spans nine counties, is home to 7.4 million residents, and includes nearly 7,000 square miles.
 It also has 43,000 lane-miles of streets and roads.
 Its size, diversity, and complexity of modes made it an ideal test bed for ActivitySim.